 Gerry, along with his wife Janet, have lived on Spectacle Pond for the past three years.
 They previously lived in Bolton for 24 years.
 Gerry recently retired; he previously worked in the environmental field as a Freshwater Biologist for some 40 years.
 He was the founder and President of Aquatic Control Technology, Inc., a lake management and restoration firm based in Sutton, MA.
 He was also a Principal and Biologist with IEP Inc., an environmental consulting firm, formerly of Northborough.
 Gerry served a three- year term as a Director of the North American Lake Management Society; is a Past-President of the Northeast Aquatic Plant Management Society; and has been active with the MA Congress of Lakes & Ponds since its inception.
 He enjoys most outdoor activities and particularly fly-fishing.

 William Stevenson, Harvard, MA

 Will has been a resident of Harvard since 1997.
-Will is the Director of Business Development for Lycott Environmental, Inc. and Aquatic Control Technology.
+Will is the Director of Integration and Business Development for SOLitude Lake Management.
 He holds a Bachelor's of Science in Civil Engineering from Union College, Masters of Environmental Management from Yale School of Forestry, and an MBA from Babson College.
 He has spent his professional career working in a variety of positions and industries.
 He serves on the Advisory Council for MassAudubon and the Board of Wildlife Conservation Trust.